wrafique007/Capstone_Project/Course_Work/Databases_and_SQL_for_Data_Science_with_Python/README.md

-Thsi folder contains the datasets and SQL code for to derive insights from the datasets
+This folder contains the datasets and SQL code in Jupyter notebook to derive insights from the datasets